open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/redshift/index.md

 #### **SSL Configuration**

-In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under connectionArguments which is placed in source.
+In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under connectionArguments which is placed in the source.

 ##### **SSL Modes**

-There are couple of types of SSL modes that redshift supports which can be added to ConnectionArguments, they are as follows:
+There are couple of types of SSL modes that Redshift supports which can be added to ConnectionArguments, they are as follows:
 - **disable**: SSL is disabled and the connection is not encrypted.

 - **allow**: SSL is used if the server requires it.